 There are two ways to search:

 - UConn’s Open Commons contains many recent Honors theses.

-- For Honors graduates, all Honors theses written since 2006 are listed in the following PDFs and the titles are hyperlinked to Open Commons where available:
+- For Honors graduates, all Honors theses written between 2006 – 2021 are listed in the following PDFs and the titles are hyperlinked to Open Commons where available:

 Note: Questions about the PDFs may be directed to the Honors Program Office.